 This review is a part of the Spring 2021 Disability Concerns Canada Newsletter.
-In this newsletter, every edition will focus on a different Canadian classis and introduce you to its regional advocate.
+In this newsletter, every edition will focus on a different Canadian classis and introduce its regional advocate.

 Many persons with developmental disabilities require encouragement and assistance to relate to persons not known to them.
 She stresses several important features regarding communication with a person with a disability: it must be person-centred rather than disability-centred, it must be authentic, and it must enable the person to identify his/her role within the community.
 Her writing is punctuated with numerous stories to illustrate what she is talking about.
 Chapter 5 is a treasure chest of strategies that anyone can use to ensure that connections are real, genuine, and lasting.

-Pick up your copy of Noticed, Known, Missed from Cara's website.
+Pick up your copy of Noticed, Known and Missed from Cara's website.